Merivuokko/scherzo/README.md

 # Scherzo – a music notation language and toolbox

+## alma-nfa-parser

+This branch contains an experimental implementation of a parser for a language called Alma.
+The parser is configurable and is very generic.
+It runs a state machine which is able to parser non-deterministic finite automata.
+Pretty-printer is possible for rendering the syntax trees produced by this parser, but it has not been implemented.

+This branch and its aproach have been abandoned as the parser is not powerful enough for parsing braille notation.

 ## Introduction

 Scherzo is a set of tools for working with Western classical music notation.